ythirion/ndc-porto-2022/pyramid-clean-architecture.md

 ## Conclusion
 ![driving tests](img/pyramid-clean-architecture/8.png)

+- `Focus on simplicity`
-- `Reduce your tests as much as possible`
+- `Reduce your tests as much as possible` - avoid sunk cost fallacy
 - Optimize and deduplicate
     - Red tests on application tests
     - Red down ?